Monday, April 2, 2018

 With the approval of your physician and therapist, patients can begin KAATSU soon (72 hours) after the surgery if there are no complications.
 The patient can also do KAATSU on their other healthy limbs (i.e., healthy leg and both arms).
 The standard protocol includes the following:

-›› Use either the KAATSU Master 2.0 or the KAATSU Nano or the KAATSU Wearables together with the KAATSU Air Bands.
+›› Use either the KAATSU Master 2.0, the KAATSU Nano, the KAATSU C3, and the KAATSU B1 together with the KAATSU Air Bands.

 ›› The KAATSU Air Bands may look like a tourniquet or blood pressure cuff, but they are specifically designed and manufactured to allow arterial flow to continue and only moderate the venous flow.